Falcon Pass Animal Hospital

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (281)-286-9838.

 Our hospital is open Monday through Friday from 8:00 am to 6:00 pm.
-On Saturdays we are open from 7:30 am until noon.
+On Saturday we are open from 7:30 am until noon.
 The clinic is closed on Sunday.
+We are closed for New Years Day, Memorial day, 4th of July, Labor Day, Thanksgiving Day, and Christmas.

-Cash, Mastercard, Visa, American Express, Apple Pay, Care Credit
+Cash, Mastercard, Visa, American Express, Apple Pay, we do not accept personal cheques.

 Payment is required at the time of service.

-Spaying or neutering can be done at approximately 6 months of age.
+Spaying or neutering can be done at approximately 6 months of age for certain breeds, while for others the procedures may need to be postponed until after maturity.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.
-Please discuss benefits and side effects of male dog neuters with a veterinarian.
+Please discuss the optimal timing, benefits, and side effects of spay and neuter with a veterinarian.

 This is a blood test that is run here in the clinic prior to surgery.
 It tests the organ functions, and blood counts of your pet.
 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.